SonarSource-Demos/sonar-aws-cicd-tutorial/3.DevOps/README.md

 ## Populate the repository

 Once the repository is created, let's populate it:
-As this script leveage your aws SSO credentials, you MUST be logged with it before you can use it.
+As this script leverages your aws SSO credentials, you MUST be logged with it before you can use it.

 ```bash
 # ensure aws sso credentials are set